Tributes for golf club owner who has died aged 59

 Tony Pennock, the golf club manager at Seckford Golf Club, added: “Alan was such a great guy and I feel honoured to have been his friend, this is such sad news.
 We used to play golf together in practice rounds as assistant pros on the Midlands circuit.
 So, so sad.
 RIP Al.”

-The funeral will be held at 11:00am on Tuesday, March 5, at Pentrebychan Crematorium, Rhostyllen, Wrexham, LL14 4EP.
-This will be followed by a memorial service at Welsh Frankton United Reformed Chapel at 12:30pm.
+The funeral was held at Pentrebychan Crematorium, Rhostyllen, Wrexham and was followed by a memorial service at Welsh Frankton United Reformed Chapel.

 The club has asked for donations to be made to the Royal British Legion, Ellesmere Branch, and to the British Heart Foundation, Ellesmere, SY12 0AA.